Putin says Russia will stick to nuclear arms limits for one more year after treaty with US expires

 MOSCOW (AP) — Russian President Vladimir Putin said Monday that Moscow will adhere to nuclear arms limits for one more year under the last remaining nuclear pact with the United States that expires in February, and he urged Washington to follow suit.

-Putin said that the termination of the 2010 New START would have negative consequences for global stability and could fuel proliferation of nuclear weapons.
+Putin declared that the termination of the 2010 New START would be destabilizing and could fuel proliferation of nuclear weapons.

-Putin added that “based on our analysis of the situation, we will subsequently make a decision on maintaining these voluntary self-restraints.”
+Putin noted that “based on our analysis of the situation, we will subsequently make a decision on maintaining these voluntary self-restraints.”

 He emphasized that Russia expected the U.S. to follow its example and also stick to the treaty’s limits.